 Despite the league’s masculine culture, Kluwe said: “I had quite a few teammates come up to me and say: ‘We appreciate you speaking out in support of Brendon.
 We may not agree with you on that marriage issue, but at the same time everybody has got the right to speak.’
 And then I’ve had a couple teammates come up and say, ‘We agree with you, we think you did the right thing, and that was a great letter you wrote.’”

 According to family, teammates and coaches, Kluwe is known for having “no filter” and has always had a way with words.
-His writing style is allegedly from a storied history on the World of Warcraft forum boards.
+His writing style can allegedly be attributed to the storied history of World of Warcraft, and his participation in forum boards.
 “And in that context, the letter was actually really tame.
 I toned it down quite a few notches.”

-In the end, what I really appreciate about Kluwe’s story is the fact that he spoke up and showed support for same-sex marriage in spite being part of a “macho” environment.
-By doing so he is helping society transgress forward, and opening up minds of young people who support the sport.
-I also believe that what he said during the Colbert Report Show should hold true for everyone.
+In the end, what I appreciate about Kluwe’s story is the fact that he spoke up and showed support for same-sex marriage in spite being part of a “macho” environment.
+By doing so he is helping society transgress forward, and opening minds of young people who support the sport.
+What he said during the Colbert Report Show should hold true for everyone.
 “People are people and deserve to be treated the same as everyone else.”
-We should all be entitled to the same rights, in spite of race, educational background, and gender.
+We should all be entitled to the same rights, in spite of race, educational background, or gender.